 On August 31, 2020, the Company, Mr. Frattaroli and Flagship amended and restated the 2019 Flagship Note (the "2020 Flagship Note") to (i) increase the amount to \$686,013, (ii) clarify that Flagship is the payee for the 2019 Flagship Note and that all amounts due under the 2019 Flagship Note are owed to Flagship and (iii) include an automatic conversion upon a closing of this offering on or prior to October 31, 2020 of the entire unpaid note balance into shares of our common stock at a price per share equal to the initial public offering price.
+On October 30, 2020, Flagship and the Company amended the 2020 Flagship Note to extend the date for automatic conversion upon a closing of this offering to December 31, 2020.
 The other provisions of the 2020 Flagship Note are the same, in all material respects, to the 2019 Flagship Note.